Gravitational form factors of pions, kaons and nucleons from dispersion relations: Dispersive representation of pion and kaon gravitational form factors

 \subsection{Pion mass dependence of the pion GFFs}

 The pion mass dependence has been studied in the literature for the pion vector FF~\cite{Guo:2008nc}, which is connected to the corresponding $P$-wave $\pi\pi$ scattering amplitudes using the Omn\`es representation.
 Here, we aim to present the pion mass dependence of the pion GFFs.
 For the trace GFF $\Theta^\pi$, we rely on the prediction of $\dot{\Theta}^{\pi}(0)$ from $\mathcal{O}(p^4)$ ChPT and the $S$-wave phase shifts at unphysical pion masses from crossing-symmetric Roy-equation analyses~\cite{Cao:2023ntr, Rodas:2023nec}.
+The Roy-equation formalism is model-independent and does not depend on the unitarization method as used in Ref.~\cite{Guo:2008nc} for the pion vector FF.
 However, for the tensor GFF $A^\pi$, given the lack of precise $D$-wave phase shifts at unphysical pion masses, we adopt the TMD model in Eq.~\eqref{eq.TMD} instead.
+We also notice that the pion mass effects have been recently discussed in the pion GFF case~\cite{Broniowski:2024oyk,RuizArriola:2024udm} using ChPT with the $\overline{\rm MS}$ scheme to compare with the lattice QCD results at $m_\pi=170$~MeV~\cite{Hackett:2023nkr}.

 We consider three unphysical pion masses, namely $m_\pi = 239, 283, 391$~MeV, for which dispersive analyses exist.
 Note that when $m_\pi \gtrsim 300$~MeV, the $f_0(500)$ (also known as $\sigma$) pole becomes a bound state pole on the first Riemann sheet of the complex energy plane~\cite{Cao:2023ntr, Rodas:2023nec}.
 In the single-channel scenario, the dispersive representation of $\Theta^\pi(t)$ can be written as